Spanish confiscation: Confiscation of Mendizábal (1836–37)

 Juan Álvarez Mendizábal (prime minister of Queen Regent Maria Christina) and Pascual Madoz (finance minister of Queen Isabel II) were responsible for the two most important liberal confiscations.
-The 1836 Ecclesiastical Confiscation of Mendizábal, in particular, had major consequences for the economic and social history of Spain.
+The 1836 Ecclesiastical Confiscation undertaken by Mendizábal, in particular, had major consequences for the economic and social history of Spain.

 The division of land was entrusted to municipal committees, which took advantage of their power to create large lots that were affordable only for very wealthy oligarchs.
-Small farmers could not enter competitive bids, and the land was bought by nobles and the urban bourgeoisie, preventing the development of a true middle class that could pull Spain out of stagnation.
+Small farmers could not enter competitive bids, and the land was bought by nobles and the urban bourgeoisie, preventing the development of a true middle class who could pull Spain out of stagnation.

 Because the confiscation applied only to regular clergy members, the Church decided to excommunicate both the sellers and buyers of the land.
 As a result, most people chose not to buy lots directly.
 Instead, they made their purchases through intermediaries or strawpersons.